RedefiningReality/Proxmox-Remote-Management/Web.md

 - If you don't want to validate connection to Proxmox and/or pfSense (not recommended), you may use `-b` to bypass all checks.
 - If you'd like to perform a fully unattended installation (no prompts), be sure to:
   - use `-f [True/False]` to specify whether you're using a pfSense firewall
-  - use `-sd [True/False]` and `-wd [True/False` to specify whether you'd like to automatically install Python and web dependencies respectively
+  - use `-s [True/False]` and `-w [True/False]` to specify whether you'd like to automatically install Python and web dependencies respectively
   - use `-p [True/False]` to specify whether you'd like to add links to the finished scripts to your PATH (recommended)
   - specify all other options!
 Any options you don't specify you'll be prompted to provide.

-Requirements for the automatic web setup (`-wd`) to work:
+Requirements for the automatic web setup to work:
  - apt, apt-get, or yum package manager
  - systemd service manager